Tinea corporis: Diagnosis

 Superficial scrapes of skin examined underneath a microscope may reveal the presence of a fungus.
-This is done by utilizing a diagnostic method called KOH test, wherein the skin scrapings are placed on a slide and immersed on a dropful of potassium hydroxide solution to dissolve the keratin on the skin scrappings thus leaving fungal elements such as hyphae, septate or yeast cells viewable.
+This is done by utilizing a diagnostic method called KOH test, wherein the skin scrapings are placed on a slide and immersed on a dropful of potassium hydroxide solution to dissolve the keratin on the skin scrapings thus leaving fungal elements such as hyphae, septate or yeast cells viewable.
 If the skin scrapings are negative and a fungus is still suspected, the scrapings are sent for culture.
-Because the fungus grows slowly, the culture results do take several days to become positive.
+Because the fungus grows slowly, the culture results take several days to become positive.

 Prevention

 Because fungi prefer warm, moist environments, preventing ringworm involves keeping skin dry and avoiding contact with infectious material.
 Basic prevention measures include: